 For more information on our Diabetes Programs please fill out this survey.

 This is an inspiring 12-week course, designed by the American Diabetes Association ideal for anyone interested in educating themselves or loved ones about diabetes.
 Each weekly meeting emphasizes various factors related to Diabetes including heart health, nutrition, medications, and emotional well-being.
 Enrollment in the program includes access to use the YMCA wellness center after class and on your own.
 Start today!
 Itís never too late to begin living an empowered lifestyle.

 Enrollment in the program includes:

-- YMCA membership for 12 weeks (non-members), Personal Training
+- Participants can earn a YMCA membership for 12 weeks (non-members), Personal Training

 - Educational materials along with a Personal Wellness Profile and Calorie King Book